Microfiber

-Microfiber (or microfibre) is synthetic fiber finer than one denier or decitex/thread, having a diameter of less than ten micrometers.
-A strand of silk is about one denier and about a fifth of the diameter of a human hair.
+Microfiber (US) or microfibre (UK) is synthetic fiber finer than one denier or decitex/thread, having a diameter of less than ten micrometers.

 The most common types of microfiber are made variously of polyesters; polyamides (e.g., nylon, Kevlar, Nomex); and combinations of polyester, polyamide, and polypropylene.
 Microfiber is used to make mats, knits, and weaves, for apparel, upholstery, industrial filters, and cleaning products.
 The shape, size, and combinations of synthetic fibers are chosen for specific characteristics, including softness, toughness, absorption, water repellence, electrostatics, and filtering ability.

+They are commonly used for cleaning scratch-prone surfaces such as displays, glass, and lenses.
+Microfiber cloth makes use of van der Waals force to remove dirt without scratches.

 History

 Production of ultra-fine fibers (finer than 0.7 denier) dates to the late 1950s, using melt-blown spinning and flash spinning techniques.
 Initially, only fine staples of random length could be manufactured and very few applications were found.
-Then came experiments to produce ultra-fine fibers of a continuous filament type: the most promising experiments were made in Japan in the 1960s, by Miyoshi Okamoto, a scientist at Toray Industries.
+Then came experiments to produce ultra-fine fibers of a continuous filament: the most promising experiments were made in Japan in the 1960s, by Miyoshi Okamoto, a scientist at Toray Industries.
 Okamoto's discoveries and those of Toyohiko Hikota led to many industrial applications, including Ultrasuede, one of the first successful synthetic microfibers, which entered the market in the 1970s.
 Microfiber's use in the textile industry then expanded.
 Microfibers were first publicized in the early 1990s, in Sweden, and saw success as a product in Europe over the course of the decade.